-Let’s face it, the internet is a lot like the Wild West.
-Online scams are growing much more common, lurking around every corner of the web.
-Thankfully Swappa is doing our part by building a safer marketplace for people to buy and sell used tech.
+Let’s face it, at times the internet can feel a lot like the Wild West.
+With online scams lurking around every corner of the web, Swappa is doing our part by building the safest marketplace to buy and sell used tech.

 So what happens when scammers can’t find a home on Swappa?
-They simply move onto less safe sites, targeting places like Craigslist where they have a higher chance at success.
-In fact, we’ve already seen instances of scammers impersonating Swappa staff in order to gain trust of unknowing buyers.
+They simply move onto less safe sites, targeting places like Craigslist where they have a higher chance of success.
+In fact, we’ve already seen instances of scammers impersonating Swappa staff in order to gain the trust of unknowing buyers.
 With Craigslist, virtually anything goes.
-This can make it difficult for buyers searching for deals to know which posts are legit.
-So how can you avoid getting scammed on Craigslist?
+This can make it difficult for buyers to know which posts are legit.
+So, how can you avoid getting scammed on Craigslist?

 ⚠️ Craigslist is only for in-person meetups ⚠️

 First and foremost, Craigslist should only be used for face-to-face meetups.
 (Looking to have something shipped to your door?
-Swappa can help with that.)
+Swappa can help with that.
 By sticking to this one rule, you can avoid most Craigslist scams online.
-Although meeting with strangers online may not sound like a safe way to do business, we’ve put together a few safety precautions to help keep you protected.
+If meeting with strangers doesn’t sound like a safe way to do business, we’ve put together a few safety precautions to help keep you safe.

 Tips for face-to-face meetups: